-Several community art projects can be directly linked to the Arts & Heritage Cluster, including: Grand Banner Project in the downtown, Downtown Historical Murals, the Betty Boop Festival, and the Cranberry Blossom Festival (read more about each project in this paper).
+Several community art projects can be directly linked to the Arts & Heritage Cluster, including: Grand Banner Project in the Downtown Riverfront District, Downtown Historical Murals, the Betty Boop Festival, and the Cranberry Blossom Festival (read more about each project in this paper).
 Incourage supported regular monthly meetings from October 2006 - April 2009, by not only providing financial support, but administrative support as well.

-Downtown Murals
+Downtown Riverfront District Murals

 The creation of six historical murals was a project of the Downtown Revitalization Cluster Public Art Group, another group that developed from the Arts and Heritage Cluster.
 This group of volunteers wanted to see public art on display.
-The murals project was the first step in bringing outdoor art into downtown.
+The murals project was the first step in bringing outdoor art into the Downtown Riverfront District.
 From 2005-2007, Incourage served as the fiscal agent for the Downtown Public Art Fund, where local residents and businesses contributed \$8,625 to support the art murals that have created an art walk throughout the downtown, celebrating the history of our community.